jimkang/knowledge/graphql.md

 And you would build and run those until you had no more next pages.

 Would be nice if more of it could be DRYed up, but right now [fragments cannot be parameterized](https://github.com/facebook/graphql/issues/204).

+Turns out a query like the one above (with 300 repos) both asks for too many things at a time for the API and also exceeds the complexity ratings.
+Even if you cut it down to 50 at a time, you get an error like:

+    body {
+      "data": null,
+      "errors": [
+        {
+          "message": "The history field and its children is requesting up to 490,000 possible nodes which exceeds the maximum limit of 11,250.", "locations": [
+            {
+              "line": 12,
+              "column": 13
+            }
+          ]
+        },
+        {
+          "message": "Query has complexity of 751, which exceeds max complexity of 215" }
+      ]
+    }

+This happens for 17 repos out of 300+.
+It's probably because those repos have complex histories involving multiple parents.

+If you reduce the number of commits to get via `history` to 20, you no longer get the too-many-nodes complaint.

+??: Does the number of queries in one request somehow affect the complexity rating?